mrvisheshjat/Sample-Music-App/README.md

 ## Support

-If you have any other questions regarding the use of this library, please contact us for support at joblessguy00@gmail.com (email subject: "Simple Music App.
-Support request.")
+If you have any other questions regarding the use of this library, please contact us for support at joblessguy00@gmail.com (email subject: "Simple Music App Support request.")

 ## License